 - Provide the license plate number, if possible.

 - Name the street where the reporting driver observed the drunk driver, including the direction of travel, nearby landmarks.

 - Recount a description of the suspected drunk driver’s behavior, such as swerving into other lanes, driving excessively slowly, or stopping in the middle of moving traffic.

 - Provide any additional information that may help police locate and apprehend the drunk driver.
 For example, if the reporting driver has a dash camera that shows the drunk driver’s erratic behavior, the police will likely want to see the footage.

 Anyone who reports someone for driving under the influence may not be required to provide a name, so it’s always best to report suspected drunk driving.
 Once a reporting driver provides as much information about the suspected drunk driver as possible, the police will start searching for the suspect and conduct a traffic stop and/or arrest.

 Drunk driving is one of the leading causes of fatalities and serious injuries on the road.
 No driver should hesitate to report a suspected drunk driver.
 Even if it turns out that the erratic driver was not impaired, it is possible he or she could have been suffering from a medical complication or other emergencies, and reporting the issue can help the police locate the driver in distress and offer assistance.
-Ultimately, the sooner the police can locate and pull over a drunk driver, the easier it is to prevent serious injuries, property damage, and fatalities.
+Ultimately, the sooner the police can locate and pull over a drunk driver, the easier it is to prevent serious personal injuries, property damage, and fatalities.
 If a drunk driver caused your car accident, contact a Glendale personal injury attorney, and hold the responsible parties accountable for your injuries.